THE CINCINNATI ENQUIRER INTERNET NEWS WEBSITE

 “We are doing the best we can here,” said Fire Chief Dan Goshorn.
 “There is not enough water pressure to fight all the fires.
 We are only containing areas, defending four lane roads and trying to keep the blazes under control that have crossed over east of I-71 and those which are threatening to burn north of route 562.”

-More impacts are drifting to the east of Cincinnati, into West Virginia, Virginia, southernmost Pennsylvania, Maryland and now in Delaware are being reported, most of these small impacts causing forest fires in local areas.
+After the initial event in Cincinnati, more meteorite impacts to the east of Cincinnati were recorded, in West Virginia, Virginia and Maryland and now, in Delaware.
+Most of these are small impacts causing forest fires in local areas.
 No other cities have been reported asteroid strikes.
 No strikes west of Cincinnati have been reported.

-As these impacts are traveling to the east, tides from the Outer Banks to Long Island are three times normal height.
+As these impacts traveling into the Atlantic Ocean, tides from the Outer Banks to Long Island are three times normal height.
 Oceanographers are predicting a tsunami if a large strike were to occur in the mid Atlantic.
-The President urged all citizens to evacuate immediately any coastal area less than 200 above sea level and for everyone to remain calm.
+The President urged all citizens to evacuate immediately any coastal area less than 200 feet above sea level.

 Satellite data calculates the asteroid’s speed at 17 km per second.
 Richter scale measurements place the impact at a 5.2 severity.
 Seismologists equate the energy impact to be equal to that of the Mount Saint Helen’s eruption in the May of 1980, the equivalent energy of a 250 megaton nuclear weapon.